skip to main content

 Planet

-We seek to drive improvements across our operations and supply chains, using resources more efficiently and reducing our carbon emissions to lower our impact on ecosystems and the climate throughout our value chains.
-These efforts enable us to contribute to Cargill’s corporate targets as well as those of our customers, their customers, and our suppliers.
+We seek to improve performance across our operations and supply chains by using resources more efficiently, reducing greenhouse gas (GHG) emissions, and minimizing impacts on ecosystems and biodiversity.
+These efforts to contribute to Cargill’s corporate targets as well as those of our customers, their customers, and our suppliers.

 Planet